parmandorc/LearningMobs-Mod/README.md

 LearningMobs-Mod
 ================

-Source code of the LearningMobs Mod project can be found in the src directory
+Source code of the LearningMobs Mod project can be found in the forge/src directory